inWebo Basic Concepts and High-Level Architecture

 If Emily needs MFA credentials to sign in to your applications, a record has to be created for her in your inWebo organization account, by provisioning her account.
 You can also add a trusted device – an authentication method – to an existing user.
 Creating a record for a user or a device triggers the issuance of a one-time activation token.
 When this token is provided to an inWebo authentication device (inWebo Authenticator, Virtual Authenticator / Helium, or inWebo mAccess, see 2FA options), a secure synchronization takes place between that device and the inWebo servers, resulting in the enrollment of Emily and/or of her authentication device.
 Activation completed!

-Authentication: how Mark accesses his accounts
+Authentication: how Mark accesses his online or remote accounts

 When Mark – who has already been enrolled – needs to sign in to his account on your application, he will get a request to provide a secure authentication token aka one-time password (OTP).
 OTPs are issued by any of Mark’s authentication devices, there’s no need to send anything to Mark (such as emails or texts).
 With inWebo 2FA options, chances are that Mark doesn’t even see OTPs or need a smartphone.
 Really convenient!